Start a Pilot

 - A working session to review findings together

 You decide what to do with the results.
 We do not publish pilot findings without explicit permission.
-Pilot organizations that proceed to formal certification receive the pilot findings as their baseline assessment.
+Follow-up assessments can use the pilot findings as the baseline.

 Start a pilot